 Dr. Sergey Kravchenko is president of the Boeing International Russia/CIS region.
-He is responsible for leading all Boeing business activities in Russia and Commonwealth of Independent States (CIS) countries and for directing a regional team of leaders from each business unit.
+He is responsible for leading all Boeing business activities in Russia and Commonwealth of Independent States (CIS) countries and for directing a regional team composed of business unit leaders from each sector of the company.

-In addition to his role as president of Boeing Russia/CIS, in 2017 Kravchenko was named the Innovation Accelerator leader for Boeing Global Services.
-In this role, Kravchenko works to sharpen and accelerate the focus on innovation within Global Services and engages with the Global Services Strategy team and Boeing HorizonX.
-He also aligns with corporate strategy to ensure that there is an innovative process driving the fast-cycle, high-volume innovation needed within the services business.
+In addition to his role as president of Boeing Russia/CIS, in 2017, Kravchenko was named innovation accelerator leader of Boeing Global Services.
+In this role, Kravchenko works to sharpen and accelerate the focus on innovation within Global Services, engaging with the Global Services Strategy team and Boeing HorizonX and aligning with corporate strategy to ensure that there is an innovative process that drives the faster-cycle, high-volume innovation needed within the services business.

-Before Kravchenko joined Boeing in 1992, he worked as a professor and lead scientist at the Russian Academy of Sciences.
-He also taught in Moscow and worked as a visiting professor and research consultant in Sweden, the United States and South Korea.
-Kravchenko holds a Ph.D., earned in 1994, and a doctorate degree in engineering science, earned in 1990.
-He has published more than 50 research papers and holds more than 20 patents in various areas of engineering.
+Before Kravchenko joined Boeing in 1992, he worked as a professor and as the lead scientist of the Russian Academy of Sciences.
+He also taught in Moscow and worked as a visiting professor and a research consultant in Sweden, the United States and South Korea.
+He holds two doctorate degrees, earned in 1984 and 1990, in the areas of applied mechanics and mechanical engineering from the Russian Academy of Sciences.
+He has published more than 70 research papers and holds more than 20 patents in various areas of engineering.

 Kravchenko is a member of the Russian Engineering Academy, a member of the American Institute of Aeronautics and Astronautics (AIAA) and an honorary doctor of Georgian Technical University.
 In 2007, Kravchenko was elected a member of the board of directors of the American Chamber of Commerce in Russia.
 In 2009, the American Chamber of Commerce presented Kravchenko with the Business Person of the Year award, which is given to the most successful executive of an American company operating in Russia.